matthewdeancooper/stanford_cs299/README.md

 1. In the spirit of the Stanford honour code, full solutions are not provided in this repository.
 Rather, *solutions* to written problems contain important observations which sketch the right direction - the rest is *just* algebra.
-   This repository is designed to serve as a blueprint cf. a walk-through.
+   Therefore, this repository is designed to serve as a blueprint cf. a walk-through.
    Remember:

    > "What I cannot create, I do not understand." - Feynman